paulyang0125/Math-Helper-Module/README.md

 - `multiply(a, b)`: Returns the product of `a` and `b`.
 - `divide(a, b)`: Returns the division of `a` by `b`.
 Raises `ValueError` if `b` is zero.

-## you can approach me by my email
+## you can approach me by my email, test